IEA-Task-43/digital_wra_data_standard/docs/iea43_wra_data_model-properties-measurement-location-measurement-location-properties-logger-configuration-logger-configuration.md

 ## date_to

 The final end date for when these properties are active.
-The format of this should follow If these properties are currently active please use null.
+If these properties are currently active please use null.
 If null is not allowed please use 2100-01-01T00:00:00.
 The format of this date should follow ISO 8601 with the 'T' required.
 It is advised that timezones should not be used.

 `date_to`